kubernetes/website/content/en/docs/tutorials/security/seccomp.md

 Kubernetes {{< skew currentVersion >}} lets you configure the seccomp profile that applies when the spec for a Pod doesn't define a specific seccomp profile.
-This is a beta feature and the corresponding `SeccompDefault` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled by default.
 However, you still need to enable this defaulting for each node where you would like to use it.

 If you are running a Kubernetes {{< skew currentVersion >}} cluster and want to enable the feature, either run the kubelet with the `--seccomp-default` command